 This incredibly powerful and thought-provoking ThingLink will be presented on the Enduring Ideas website and may also used as a starting point for the next round of 2021 fellowships.
 You can follow updates from Teach for America via their Instagram account.

-As well as contacting us if you have any questions, please join our communities and connect with ThingLink Educators.
-We are incredibly proud of our groups, how they embrace ideas and share, they will only be too pleased to welcome you.
+As well as contacting us if you have any questions, please join our social media communities and connect with ThingLink Educators.
+We are incredibly proud of our groups, how they embrace ideas and share, they will only be too pleased to welcome you!

 Want to keep a copy?
 A PDF Version of this Case Study can be found here.